A brief history of the Cairns Indigenous Art Fair

 CIAF Ltd is a not-for-profit company limited by guarantee, governed by a Board of Directors.
 The membership of the skills-based Board continues to progress its focus on an increased Aboriginal and Torres Strait Islander representation.

 CIAF 2014 was the first Art Fair delivered by CIAF Ltd. CIAF has generated strong creative and economic outcomes, both locally and nationally, since its inception.
-Over the past seven years, more than 185,000 people have participated in or attended CIAF.
-An estimated 2000 Queensland Aboriginal and Torres Strait Islander artists have been represented, more than $5 million in Queensland Indigenous art has been sold, and approximately $19 million has been injected in to the Queensland economy.
+In just nine years, over 280,000 people have attended CIAF; over 1,600 Queensland Aboriginal and Torres Strait Islander artists have been represented; over $6.8 million in Queensland Indigenous art has been sold; and approximately $22 million has been injected in to the Queensland economy.

 CIAF Ltd continues to be supported by both Federal and State Government funding but is equally now seeking new sources of revenue through new revenue raising strategies, sponsorship and philanthropy.